marcocappolimases/DataDistributionManager/Documentation/articles/legacy_application_revamp.md

 ### **Data Distribution Manager** over OpenDDS

 To have an overview on the protocol navigate on https://opendds.org/.
 It is more or less close to DCOM.
-It is based over a CORBA implementation. **Data Distribution Manager** has a simple IDL to have a common shared layer with other tranport protocols (e.g. Apache Kafka).
+It is based over a CORBA implementation. **Data Distribution Manager** has a simple IDL to have a common shared layer with other transport protocols (e.g. Apache Kafka).
 With OpenDDS the component acts as server like in DCOM and clients connects to it using OpenDDS.
-With OpenDDS it is not needed to have an external infrastruture, but clients shall be aware where is located DCPSInfoRepo or can use static discovery.
+With OpenDDS it is not needed to have an external infrastructure, but clients shall be aware where is located DCPSInfoRepo or can use static discovery.
 **Data Distribution Manager** is able to start DCPSInfoRepo within the COM Server, anyway clients shall know the DCPSInfoRepo endpoint.
-OpenDDS can be configured in multiple way, can use multiple wire protocols and achieve the needs to replace _DCOM network protocol_ within some network conditions.
+OpenDDS can be configured in multiple way, can use multiple wire protocols and achieve the needs to replace __DCOM network protocol__ within some network conditions.

 ### **Data Distribution Manager** over Apache Kafka